Classical tradition and humanities computing (integrated)

 Learning outcomes of the course unit

-The study of methodologies and the techniques of document analysis will produce an understanding of the structure and content of digital documents and information systems.
-This knowledge, together with the examination of the main legal issues relating to these realities, will offer document processing skills appropriate to the proper management of documents in digital context.
+Students will be able to apply knowledge and comprehension skills within multidisciplinary context, showing a good competence in placing classical authors in their historical and cultural context , useful for the training of teachers, as well as for other professional profiles related both to the field of school and academic research and to the field of humanities and human resources.
+In particular, students will develop skills needed both to create and support argumentation and to solve problems in the,field of the survival of classic literature.
+The study of methodologies and the techniques of document analysis will produce an understanding of the structure and content of digital documents and information systems, together with the examination of the main legal issues relating to these realities, will offer document processing skills appropriate to the proper management of documents in digital context.

-At the end of the course the students, based on the analytical knowledge of both theoretical and technical system, should have acquired the ability to understand the management problems of an information system as well as to learn the fundamental knowledge for a) information retrieval; b) implementation of a basic digital library system.
+Making judgments: Students will be able to collect and interpret data to determine autonomous judgements on the survival of classical tradition also by oral referees on proposed themes, including cross-cultural and interdisciplinary thinking on cultural and intercultural, scientific and ethical topics connected to the judgements expressed.
+Students will be able to integrate their knowledge, manage complexity and make judgements based on limited or incomplete data.
+Thanks to the analytical knowledge of both theoretical and technical system, students should have acquired the ability to understand the management problems of an information system as well as to learn the fundamental knowledge for a) information retrieval; b) implementation of a basic digital library system.

 Course contents summary

-During the lectures the general issues relating to science and the development of information systems for database management will be discussed.
-Lab activities are planned.
+During the lectures the general issues relating to information science and document management will be discussed.

 Assessment methods and criteria